marcusmota/developer-skills/README.md

 }
 ```

-*2 - We want to be able to receive this report*
+*2 - We want to be able to receive the report with the list of all the languages and the companies that are using it*

 ```
 [